nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 User specifies student names which match with multiple students in the Source Control database.

     * 1b1.
-Source Control shows the list of students with matching names, and prompts the user to resolve the conflict by specifying the student ID instead.
+Source Control shows the list of students with matching names, and prompts the user to resolve the conflict by specifying the NUSNET ID instead.

       Use case resumes at step 1.